 How Much Time Should I Spend at Badlands National Park

-In Spring and Fall you will probably be able to hike the trails you plan to do within one day.
+In Spring and Fall, you will probably be able to hike the Badlands trails you plan to do within one day.

 If you are planning on just doing a scenic drive of the Badlands plan for 1.5 – 2.5 hours.
 Entering at the Pinnacle entrance is the best way to explore.
-You can drive on the Badlands Loop Road and start your journey.
+You can drive on the Badlands loop scenic byway road and start your journey.

 If you are going to hike the best hikes at the Badlands then plan on spending much more of your day at the park.